RyanClementsHax/notes/cloud/aws/ec2.md

     - general purpose
     - provisioned iops
     - magnetic (standard)
+  - encrypting
+    - used to be very laborsome to create an encrypted root device snapshot
+    - simple option when adding a volume on an ec2 instance at start time
+    - if encrypting a root volume after an instance was started
+      - create a snapshot
+      - copy that snapshot and check the encypt check box in that process
+      - create an ami from that snapshot
+      - launch a new instance from that ami
+      - note: cannot create an instance with an unencrypted root volume from an ami with an encrypted root volume
+    - snapshots of encrypted volumes are encrypted automatically
+    - volumes restored from encrypted snapshots are encrypted automatically
+    - can only share snapshots if unencrypted
+    - these shapshots can be shared with other aws accounts or made public
 - additional volumes can be added on
   - these won't be deleted by default
   - general (self explanitory) (gp2)